hashicorp/vscode-terraform/README.md

 This extension offers several configuration options.
 To modify these, navigate to the extension view within VS Code, select the settings cog and choose Extension settings, or alternatively, modify the `.vscode/settings.json` file in the root of your working directory.

+## Telemetry

+We use telemetry to send error reports to our team, so we can respond more effectively.
+If you want to [disable this setting](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting), add `"telemetry.enableTelemetry": false` to your settings.json and that will turn off all telemetry in VSCode.
+You can also [monitor what's being sent](https://code.visualstudio.com/docs/getstarted/telemetry#_output-channel-for-telemetry-events) in your logs.

 ### Multiple Workspaces
 If you have multiple root modules in your workspace, you can configure the language server settings to identify them.
 Edit this through the VSCode Settings UI or add a `.vscode/settings.json` file using the following template: